ihazelton05/Global-Infant-Mortality-Rates/README.md

   > Keep in mind that this visualization represents __mean__ infant mortality rates.
 Because infant mortality rates typically represent the number of infant deaths per 1,000 live births, you would expect whole numbers.
 However, since this visual represents __mean__ infant mortality rates, a decimal is also appropriate.

 ![data-viz](/data.viz/final_subset_visual.png)

+## Acknowledgements
+This data repository is protected by the [Creative Commons Attribution 4.0 Attribution License](https://creativecommons.org/licenses/by/4.0/) and the [Open Database License](https://opendatacommons.org/licenses/odbl/summary/).
+For more information regarding this licensure, visit [The World Bank](https://datacatalog.worldbank.org/public-licenses#cc-by).